resbaz/nectar-cloud-lessons/README.md

 1. [ ] Update with this years ResBaz feedback
 1. [ ] Check that all red/green questions have the answer rephrase the question, if possible...
-1. [ ] Update for the new support email (support@nectar.org.au) now that Freshdesk is launched (confirm email address and process)
 1. [ ] Replace cygwin with putty.

 ## Nice to have